 Chapel services are held in Marquand Chapel at 10.30 A.M.
 Monday through Friday, and coffee hour is held in the common room following each chapel service.
-These services are thirty minutes in length Monday through Thursday, and are extended to forty-five minutes on Friday when Communion is central to the service.
+These services are thirty minutes in length Monday through Thursday, and are extended to forty-five minutes on Friday when we celebrate the Eucharist.

 The daily program of worship in Marquand Chapel is rich in variety, and the ecumenical nature of the Divinity School is expressed in the leadership and content of the services.
-In keeping with the esteemed heritage of preaching at Yale and the Divinity School, sermons are offered on most days by faculty, students, staff, and invited guests from beyond the Divinity School campus.
-Music is provided by the Divinity School Chapel Choir, the a cappella women's group the Sacramental Winers, the Gospel Choir, a praise and worship band, a faculty choir, and various soloists and occasional ensembles.
-Student organists and pianists provide accompaniment for the energetic singing of hymns by the congregation, and a variety of other instrumentalists accompany special music throughout the year.
-All avenues for musical leadership are open to the student body of the Divinity School by volunteering or auditioning, as are all avenues of leadership through spoken and written words of scripture, prayer, and litany.
+In keeping with the esteemed heritage of preaching at Yale and the Divinity School, sermons are offered twice a week by faculty, students, staff, and invited guests from beyond the Divinity School campus.
+On other days the rich symbolic, artistic, and musical possibilities of the Christian tradition are explored and developed.
+The assembly's song is supported by the Marquand Chapel Choir, the Marquand Gospel Choir, two a cappella groups, the Faculty Singers, many and various soloists, and occasional ensembles.
+Many avenues for musical leadership are open to the student body of the Divinity School by volunteering, as are many avenues of leadership through the spoken word.